 The sewers under the Opotiki township were first installed in 1956, and most of the pipework is still in service today.
 We know that the pipe is reaching the end of its useful design life as the system is not working for the town as it should be.
 Many in town suffer a loss of service, particularly during heavy rain.
 We experience overflows and wastewater coming from manholes, gully traps, toilets and basins.
 Of course, there are associated health risks and there are limits on the ability of the system to accommodate future development.

-At the March 2017 Council meeting, Council agree to renew the existing sewers.
-You can read the media release about the decision or read more about the background to the decision in the Council agenda (see page 178)
+At the March 2017 Council meeting, Council agreed to renew the existing sewers.
+You can read the media release about the decision or read more about the background to the decision.

 - Find out more about the network and the main factors influencing the overflows.
 This work was completed in 2015 and gave a very clear indication that a major contributor to the overflows was direct inflow into the sewer system.